mcraiha/avaloniaui.net/wwwroot/docs/reactiveui/routing.md

 **MainWindow.xaml**

 Now we need to place the `RoutedViewHost` XAML control to our main view.
 It will resolve and embedd appropriate views for the view models.
 Note, that you need to import `rxui` namespace for `RoutedViewHost` to work.
+Additionally, you can override animations that are played when `RoutedViewHost` changes a view — simply override `RoutedViewHost.FadeInAnimation` and `RoutedViewHost.FadeOutAnimation` properties in XAML.

 > **Important** For latest versions from MyGet use `xmlns:rxui="http://reactiveui.net"`, for 0.8.0 release on NuGet use `xmlns:rxui="clr-namespace:Avalonia;assembly=Avalonia.ReactiveUI"` as in the example below.